-All three of these couples explored transracial adoption, and all three were forced to grapple with some tough decisions along the way.
+All three of these couples were forced to grapple with some tough decisions.
 Perhaps you have faced a similar crossroads in your journey.
-If so, our hope is that you will find a way forward that both honors God's calling in your life and helps you to understand what it means to love well when it comes to adopting a child of a different race.
+If so, we hope that you will find a way forward that both honors God's calling in your life and helps you to understand what it means to love well when it comes to bringing a child of a different race into your family.